Growing Greener Every Day

 Diversion and Power Reduction Goals

-In 2014 TransPak diverted over 5 million pounds of waste from landfills into recycling projects for a global diversion rate of just over 92%.
-As we continue to fine tune our current location-specific plans and add new locations, our 2014 goal is 94%.
+TransPak measures and evaluates our diversion rate.
+In 2014, we diverted over 5 million pounds of waste from landfills into reuse or recycling for a global diversion rate of just over 92%.
+Since our diversion rate remains well above 90% each year and we continually strive to improve our practices.

 In 2014 TransPak used 2.4 million KW of electricity.
-Our 2015 goal is to reduce that by 500,000 KW through the installation of solar panels on our San Jose facility and other energy reduction efforts.
-The positive results of that effort will be:
+Our 2015 goal achieved reducing this usage by 500,000 KW through the installation of solar panels on our San Jose facility and other energy reduction efforts.
+We are committed to utilizing green energy alternatives across all of our locations.
+The positive results of the 2015 effort were:

 |CO 2 Offset||421,589 lbs|